Florida State Road 849: Route description

 State Road 849 begins at an intersection with State Road 814 (Atlantic Boulevard) in Pompano Beach, Florida.
 The route progresses northward along Atlantic Boulevard Extension as a four-lane arterial boulevard.
 The road makes a curve to the northeast after passing over a bridge, but soon turns northward once again, passing a short stretch of commercial businesses.
 The highway then intersects with Dr. Martin Luther King Boulevard (County Road 912), where the designation terminates.
 The right-of-way for State Road 849 continues as the access ramp to the Florida's Turnpike (State Road 91) Exit 67.

 History

 Although it passes through a residential development, SR 849 was originally built to be an access road between the Turnpike and Atlantic Boulevard, a major east–west highway that provides access to Pompano Park Race Track.
-About 1970, a section of SR 912 (which was originally on Hammondville Road between US 441-SR 7 and SR 811) was rerouted along the Atlantic Boulevard Extension and eastward along Atlantic Boulevard.
-About 1983, as part of a statewide renumbering, Coconut Creek Parkway received an SR 912 designation and the Atlantic Boulevard Extension received SR 849 (afterwards SR 814 was - and is - entirely on Atlantic Boulevard).
+About 1970, a section of SR 814 (which was originally on Hammondville Road between US 441-SR 7 and SR 811) was rerouted along the Atlantic Boulevard Extension and eastward along Atlantic Boulevard.
+About 1983, as part of a statewide renumbering, Hammondville Road (which was renamed Coconut Creek Parkway) was redesignated SR 912 and the Atlantic Boulevard Extension (NW 31st Avenue) received SR 849 (afterwards SR 814 was - and is - entirely on Atlantic Boulevard).

+Prior to 1983, SR 849 was the designation of Sanctuary Road near Naples.